chainspace/chainspace-prototype/initial-observations.md

 Be advised that running ```make kill-all``` from within the docker container will kill the entire container.
 Instead, see which processes are running using ```make ps``` and then ```kill [process ID]``` for each appropriate process.

+# Setting up a working dev cycle

+For now there is no log aggregation and so in order to see what is happening with CS its useful to have a routine setup in your terminal.

+The scripts do utilise the `screen` program so in theory you can use screen to view all the log files and script some kind of setup.

+However, to begin with its probably simpler to just create multiple tabs.

+A good setup is to have the following tabs open:

+TAB1  - "Control" - terminal in the root CS dir so you can run the make commands TAB2  - "REPL" - terminal in root CS dir, activate the python virtualenve and running python so you can make client calls TAB3  - "DB-0-0" - db debug for shard 1 running sqlite - open it in the root CS dir when you restart everything need to repone the db
+TAB3  - "DB-1-0" - db debug for shard 2
+TAB4  - "Client API" - running the client api (make start-client-api) TAB5  - "NODE-0-0" - Shard 0 node logs - run make tail-logs to see command basically tailing screen.0.log
+TAB6  - "NODE-0-1" - Shard 1 replicas dont really need them all unless you are debugging BFT TAB7  - "NODE-0-2"
+TAB8  - "NODE-0-3"
+TAB9  - "NODE-1-0" - Shard 1 node logs - run make tail-logs to see command basically tailing screen.0.log
+TAB10 - "NODE-1-1" - Shard 1 replicas dont really need them all unless you are debugging BFT TAB11 - "NODE-1-2"
+TAB12 - "NODE-1-3"

+When you kill-all and restart you will need to restart the client api, reopen the dbs and restart the tails.
+Usually this is pretty quick because it was the last command you typed in the terminal.

 # Observations / TODO

 [1] Core.java:161 - contract path is hardcoded to by `.py` files - this needs to be pushed to the checker